 What is whole life insurance?

 This is life insurance that remains in force during the lifetime of the insured, provided premiums are paid as specified in the policy.
-Whole life insurance provides a guaranteed death benefit and a guaranteed cash value for a premium that is guaranteed for the life of the policy.
+In return for a premium that is guaranteed for the life of the policy, whole life insurance provides a guaranteed death benefit and a guaranteed cash value.
 While a whole life policy is in force, you may take out a policy loan against the cash value or receive the cash value (less any policy loans and accumulated interest) if you need to surrender the policy.
 In addition, a whole life policy can pay dividends, which may be used to enhance both the death benefit and the cash value, or may be used to reduce your premium payment.
 Dividends are not guaranteed; policy loans accrue interest and reduce the death benefit.

 What is term insurance?